Grants to support biological and cultural diversity in world bio-regions

 Geographical Distribution of Grant Activities in Developing Countries

-The Fund’s bio-cultural regions include all or parts of the developing countries below.
+The Fund’s long-term relationships in bio-cultural regions include all or parts of the developing countries below.

 Southeast Asia and Pacific Islands: Papua New Guinea, Vanuatu